My rating: 4 of 5 stars

-On the one hand, such agents of purposeful meaninglessness are writers, especially writers of imaginative fictions like this one.
-On the other hand, fiction does provide information, does confer and complicate identity, and so adumbrates our ever-infolding and therefore perhaps terminal complexity.
+Such agents of purposeful meaninglessness are writers, especially writers of imaginative fictions like this one.
+Still, fiction does provide information, does confer and complicate identity, and so adumbrates our ever-infolding and therefore perhaps terminal complexity.
 The novella is caught between the old humanism and the new materialism.

 The technology that gives rise to futuristic identities in this narrative come from the same commercial and corporates forces that make its San-Francisco-like city setting increasingly unlivable for masses of people (“There are feces everywhere—enough is enough!“), yet the identities themselves are beautiful and, in their way, natural (Mara desires to be like a plant, immanently meaningful: “A plant’s body is nothing but a map of its decisions”).
 Not to mention existential:

 No one ever touches anything.
 It’s always just electrons interacting at surfaces that makes it appear as if our tissues have bridged the gap between us and other things.
 But there is always a space, and we have always begun to feel from afar, Mara wanted to say but didn’t have the words.